Position: Neglecting the Sustainability of AI is Fuelling a Global AI Arms Race: Alternative Views

-\subsection{Alternative views}

-The key alternative views to the position presented in this paper have been argued against from only climate or on resource aspects.
-To the best of the authors knowledge, there are no widely held views that dispute our stance of identifying the contradictions between climate awareness and resource awareness and/or the recommendations proposed within the CARAML framework.
+The open-source and open-weight foundation model movement, including projects such as LLaMA~\cite{dubey2024llama}, Falcon~\cite{almazrouei2023falcon}, BLOOM~\cite{luccioni2023BLOOM}, and Mistral~\cite{karamcheti2021mistral}, offers a useful test-bed for the CARAML framework.
+These models show that access can be widened, methods can be shared, and development can move beyond closed systems.
+But CARAML asks whether this push towards openness is aligned with climate awareness and resource equity.

+At the individual level, developers are shifting success metrics toward efficiency, accessibility, and real-world impact, especially for low-resource contexts.
+Resource consumption, for example, was part of the LLaMA model card~\cite{llama3modelcard}, and many ML conferences are encouraging reporting of compute costs~\cite{sevilla2023please}.
+The ML community benefits from increased transparency and open sharing of methods and data.
+This is currently coalescing around platforms like Hugging Face, but wider adoption of standardised climate impact reporting is still needed~\cite{mitchell2019model}.

+Within the AI industry, open-sourcing models fosters collaboration with academia and independent researchers, yet training remains concentrated in a few resource-rich institutions.
+Without commitments to sustainability disclosures and resource limits, open efforts risk replicating the same unsustainable patterns.
+At the government level, regulatory and funding frameworks lag behind AI’s rapid growth, particularly in lower-income regions.
+Investments in sustainable compute infrastructure and support for innovations from resource-constrained contexts are essential.
+At the global level, open-source AI lowers barriers and encourages collaboration, but can also lead to fragmented duplication and increased environmental costs.
+Coordinated global standards for emissions, responsible releases, and equitable compute access are critical to avoid a global AI arms race.

+Open-source models are a good starting point toward sustainable AI as they demonstrate what is possible, but realising sustainable AI requires further collective action that go beyond open-source models and transparency efforts.

+\section{Alternative Views}

-The caution we ask the community to have about the growing climate impact of AI has been disputed in some important papers.
-For example, \citet{patterson2022carbon} claim that the carbon footprint of ML will plateau, and then shrink.
-All the authors in this work were affiliated with Google, and was seen as a rebuke to some works like~\citet{strubell2019energy} that had estimated the carbon footprint of training AI models.
-Ironically though, Google had ``a 13\% year-over-year increase and a 48\% increase" in their 2024 carbon emissions compared to their 2019 target base year.
-This is primarily attribute to increases in data center energy consumption~\cite{google2024environment} indicating that the carbon footprint is neither plateauing nor shrinking.
+The caution we ask the community to exercise about the growing climate impact of AI has been disputed in some papers.
+For example, \citet{patterson2022carbon} claim that the carbon footprint of ML will plateau and then shrink.
+The paper was seen as a rebuke to works such as the paper by~\citet{strubell2019energy} that had estimated the carbon footprint of training AI models.
+While this is true in absolute terms, the overall energy consumption and carbon footprint of AI have continued to soar due to rebound effects~\cite{wright2023efficiency,luccioni2025efficiency}.
+Many AI corporations are reporting an increase in their carbon emissions due to AI.
+For example, Google had ``a 13\% year-over-year increase and a 48\% increase" in their 2023 carbon emissions compared to their 2019 target base year.
+This is primarily attributed to the increases in datacenter energy consumption~\cite{google2024environment}, indicating that the carbon footprint is neither plateauing nor shrinking.